optimizacija/advent-of-code-2021/README.md

 # Advent of Code 2021 Rust Solutions

-Hi, this repo contains my [Advent of Code 2021](https://adventofcode.com/2021) solutions written in Rust.
+Hi!
+This repo contains solutions to all 50 [Advent of Code 2021](https://adventofcode.com/2021) puzzles.
-The point of this project was to learn Rust from the *grounds up* & have some fun along the way.
+The goal of the project was to learn Rust from the *grounds up* & have some fun along the way.

-My solutions are by no means the fastest ones out there.
-I wanted to do my own research and come up with fresh ideas that work for me.
+Code that I provide is by no means the fastest one out there.
+There's many more efficient implementations on the internet.
+I wanted to arrive to conclusions based on my own research, ideas and effort.

-It took me bit under 2 months to complete all of the 50 tasks in my spare time during the [summer](https://en.wikipedia.org/wiki/Christmas_in_July) of 2022.
+In total, it took me bit under 2 months of work in my spare time during the [summer](https://en.wikipedia.org/wiki/Christmas_in_July) months of 2022.

-In the end it took me longer than I expected, but I'm proud that I followed through.
+Indeed, a bit more than I expected, but I followed through and I'm proud of the final product.

-And I'm happy that I can share this with **you** and the rest of open source community.
-Enjoy!
+Now that it is over, I am happy that I can share it with *you*, the reader, and the rest of open source community.
+I encourage you to give AoC a shot if you haven't already and Enjoy!

 # Running solutions